santu8597/ai-nextjs/readme.md

 *   **Phishing Detector Agent**: An AI agent trained to detect phishing links.
 It uses `urlAnalysisTool` and `patternDetectionTool` to check for indicators such as HTTPS presence, domain reputation, and suspicious URL patterns.
 *   **Browser Automation Agent**: A powerful browser automation agent that can visit URLs, click buttons, scroll pages, and wait for content to load.
 It uses the `browserAutomationTool`.
 *   **Web Scraper Agent**: A professional data extraction agent that can automate web pages, interact with dynamic content, and scrape structured information.
 It uses the `webScraperTool`.
+*   **Image Generation Agent**: An assistant that generates good images with gemini image model.
+It uses the `ImagenTool`.
 *   **YouTube Player Agent**: An assistant that opens and plays YouTube videos using a browser automation server.
 It uses the `youtubePlayTool`.